 These are just a few simple ideas to consider when breaking into the video production industry and making room for you.
 And just know it isn’t only about adding notches to your belt and jobs to your resume!
 Stay inspired, stay creative, and have fun.
 If you aren’t having fun while making videos you shouldn’t be making videos.
 Making videos and films is a collaborative endeavor.
 Pay attention to your surroundings, be open to professional feedback, and don’t be afraid to ask for help.

 We would love to chat with you about everything from telling a great story to the latest drone technology.
 From concept to delivery, we love this stuff and can talk about it all day long.
-To learn more about Bottle Rocket Media and how we differ because of our Rocket Sauce, connect with us on Facebook, Instagram, and LinkedIn!
+To learn more about Bottle Rocket Media, our video production services, and how we differ because of our Rocket Sauce, connect with us on Facebook, Instagram, and LinkedIn!